Myles Borne: Total Nonstop Action Wrestling (2024)

 On the July 11, 2024 episode of TNA Impact!, Borne made an appearance for Total Nonstop Action Wrestling (TNA) to assist Charlie Dempsey to defeat The Rascalz's Zachary Wentz through interference.

 Independent circuit (2024)

 Borne made an appearance with Game Changer Wrestling (GCW) at Josh Barnett's Bloodsport XII on November 24, 2024, losing to Royce Isaacs by submission.

 Personal life

-In May 2023, Bostian married his girlfriend, Jadyn, but separated shortly after.
-Since 2025, Borne has been dating fellow wrestler, Stephanie Vaquer.
+In May 2023, Bostian married his girlfriend, Jadyn.
+In 2025, Borne began dating fellow wrestler Stephanie Vaquer.